 - significant reflection on one's clinical practice

 - broad range of scholarship

-A limited number of Advanced Standing students who have completed a MA degree in counseling or clinical psychology with a GPA of 3.25 and completed 500 practicum hours may be admitted each year.
+A limited number of Advanced Standing students who have completed an MA or MS degree in psychology (or equivalent) with a GPA of 3.25 and completed 500 practicum hours may be admitted each year.
 Advanced Standing students complete a reduced number of units in a program that is designed on a case by case basis depending on prior graduate coursework.
 Students admitted with Advanced Standing must complete all required courses at CIIS or demonstrate prior completion through submission and review of syllabi from prior coursework.